 - a range of diverse-learner experiences.

-This graduate degree is delivered from the Washington State University Pullman campus via live, interactive courses broadcast over the Academic Media System (AMS).
-Some instruction will be live in Spokane and your faculty advisor and clinical supervisor for your internships in the public schools will be Spokane faculty.
+The Pullman/Spokane program is offered through both live in-person classes and through interactive courses broadcast over the Academic Media System (AMS).
+We have faculty on both campuses supporting your learning and progress in the program. https://education.wsu.edu/mit-faculty/.
+Your faculty advisor and clinical supervisor for your internships in the public schools will be Spokane faculty.

 When successfully completed, the MIT program results in a master’s degree and teacher certification.
 Therefore, all MIT students complete both certification and graduate research courses.
 All MIT students complete a research project and present the project results at the culmination of their program.
 The inquiry projects focus on understanding the positive impact of education on student learning.

 For more information, please review the Program Handbook:

 The WSU Spokane Master in Teaching (MIT) admits a cohort of students each June, and the priority deadline for submitting MIT applications is November 15 of the preceding year.
 Additionally, complete applications will be considered on a space available basis until March 1.

 - The following items must be submitted directly to the WSU Graduate School in addition to the online application:

 - Official transcripts showing all previous college or university coursework